mobizt/FirebaseClient/README.md

 The `Service Account` credentials are required for `OAuth2.0 access token` and `custom token` authentications via the `ServiceAuth` and `CustomAuth` provider classes.

-The default `Service Account` private key contains the `Service Account` credentials which can be created.
+The `Service Account` private key contains the `Service Account` credentials which used for initialize the Firebase mobile app.

+The `Service Account`

 In the `Project Settings` page in the [`Google Firebase Console`](https://console.firebase.google.com/), click at `Service accounts` tab and `Generate new private key`.